Energy Efficiency Grant Schemes

 Boiler Upgrade Scheme

-BUS is a government funded scheme that will provide grants to encourage property owners to install low carbon heating systems such as heat pumps.
+The Boiler Upgrade Scheme (BUS) is a Government funded scheme that will provide grants to encourage property owners to install low carbon heating systems such as heat pumps.
 These grants will help overcome the upfront cost of low carbon heating technologies.

-The Scheme will be open to domestic and small non-domestic properties in England and Wales.
-It will run from 2022 to 2025.
+The scheme is open to domestic and small non-domestic properties in England and Wales.
+It runs from 2022 to 2025.

 Cold Weather Payments:

 You may get a Cold Weather Payment if you’re getting certain benefits.
-Payments are made when your local temperature is either recorded as, or forecast to be, an average of zero degrees Celsius or below over 7 consecutive days.
+If you are eligible, you will receive these payments automatically.
+Payments are made when your local temperature is either recorded as, or forecast to be, an average of zero degrees Celsius or below over seven consecutive days.

 Priority Services Register: